Misuse of the Apostrophe

 Form the possessive case of a singular noun by adding ’s (even if the word ends in s).

-Hammurabi’s code, Dickens’s last novel, James’s cello
+Examples: Hammurabi’s code, Dickens’s last novel, James’s cello

 Form the possessive case of a plural noun by adding an apostrophe after the final letter if it is an s or by adding ’s if the final letter is not an s.

-the students’ disks, the children’s toys
+Examples: the students’ books, the children’s toys

 Remember: the apostrophe never designates the plural form of a noun.